-Design Standards for any urban core area are created to protect and enhance our Main Streets and Historic Downtowns.
-These downtown cores represent the historic past in their architecture, street layout and public spaces.
-They also represent a major economic investment and they provide opportunities for introduction of new buildings and the rehabilitation of existing structures.
+Design Standards for any urban core area are created to protect and enhance historic Main Streets and Downtowns.
+These downtown core areas represent the historic past in their architecture, street layout and public spaces.
+They also represent a major economic investment and provide opportunities for introduction of new buildings and the rehabilitation of existing structures.
 Downtown cores present opportunities for stability, growth and development because they contain within a compact area the services, goods, entertainment, employment, education, personal care, safety, information, and community services necessary for an enhanced quality of life.
-At a time when most of us have become dependent on the automobile and have turned our communities into pavement grids for our vehicles, these urban centers can renew our pride in our towns, villages and cities by establishing a sense of place.
-These special areas allow us to park our vehicles and walk the streets, to reconnect with our neighbors and our community.
+At a time when most people have become dependent on the automobile and have turned communities into pavement grids for vehicles, these urban centers can renew pride in the community by establishing a sense of place.